callfreak/RememberTheScreenshot/README.md

 # RememberTheScreenshot

 What does it do?
-- It makes a Screenshot of an area your choice
+- It makes a Screenshot of an area your choice, saves the position and size to reuse the same area again.
+- Crop freely or use 16:9 or 1:1 ratio for the area's size

 What is special about this?
 - It keeps the Position and size of that area for future screenshots to provide a more uniform collection of screenshots.